 2. Is it safe to climb on the courses?

 As any exercise does, the courses involve some risks.
 With effective safety systems and procedures, the risks can be minimised.
 The construction of the courses and all operations of Flowpark comply with the Finnish Standards Association’s SFS 15567-1 and 15567-2, which specify the safety standards for the structures and safety requirements for adventure courses and their operation requirements.
 The condition of the courses is inspected regularly.
 We use climbing equipment with well-respected brand names and check the equipment after every use.
 When you follow the safety rules and instructions given to you, you can climb on the courses without any concerns.

 3. If only some members of the family want to go on the courses, is there something for the others to do?

 Entry to the park is free.
 You only have to buy a ticket if you want to go on the courses, as this allows you to borrow the climbing equipment.
 Other members of the group can walk on the footpaths – for example, filming the aerial adventures of their friends and family.
-Cheering and encouragement are certain to be appreciated by the family members swinging from the treetops, so you won’t get bored even on the ground!
+Cheering and encouraging are certain to be appreciated by the family members swinging in the treetops, so you won’t get bored even on the ground!

 4. Can I use my own climbing equipment in the park?

 No – we regret that you may not.
 Flowpark is responsible for ensuring that all climbing equipment used meets the safety criteria.
 For your own safety, we cannot allow the use of any other equipment than our own, which undergoes regular quality checks.

 5. What should I wear?